While it's nice being green, the main reason people find themselves drawn to an EV is the savings one can offer.

 You can search for cars to see what offers are on your favourite car and compare that to what your friends and family have been paying on their car finance packages.

-Most of our audience picks an EV on subscription through Onto or elmo because the lack of long-term commitment.
+Most of our audience picks an EV on subscription through EZOO or elmo because the lack of long-term commitment (although longer subscriptions are available!).
 So, if you have an eye on a specific model, chances are these subscription companies would have it.
 All you need to do then is sign up for a month (or more) and give it a good test drive.
 Check our our in-depth electric car subscription hub!

 Just look at this graph from SMMT - the only new car sales segment that's been growing over the past few months are the fully electric and hybrid cars!